Skip to main content

 Once you ask Monk to configure CI and code analysis completes, Monk:

-1. Generates GitHub Action workflow - Creates .github/workflows/deploy.yml
+1. Generates a GitHub Action workflow - Creates .github/workflows/deploy.yml

-2. Configures intelligent rebuilds - Only rebuilds components that changed:
+2. Configures intelligent rebuilds - Only rebuilds what changed:

 Step 2: Deployment Keys